GoogleCloudPlatform/iap-desktop/doc/site/sources/docs/group-policies.md

 === "Intune"

-    Before you can configure a group policy, you must first install the IAP Desktop Policy Templates:
+    Before you can configure a configuration policy, you must first install the IAP Desktop Policy Templates:

     1. In the [Intune admin center :octicons-link-external-16:](https://intune.microsoft.com/), go to **Devices > Configuration**.